MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-sql-network-connectivity-issue.md

   1. Validate SQL Server Browser is running.
 If SQL Server is the default instance listening on port 1433, it doesn't have to be running.
 You should be able to leave off the port number and still have it work.
   1. If leaving off the `tcp:` prefix causes it to fail, you may be connecting via Named Pipes by default.
 You can validate by using `np:hostname\instancename` as the server name.
-  1. If using the Network Basic Input/Output System (NETBIOS) name fails, you may have a SQL alias (SQL Server Configuration Manager) or an incorrect DNS suffix in the network configuration.
+  1. If using the Network Basic Input/Output System (NetBIOS) name fails, you may have a SQL alias (SQL Server Configuration Manager) or an incorrect DNS suffix in the network configuration.
 Also, check 32-bit aliases.

 - If SSMS fails to connect, try connecting with a UDL file or via the ODBC Data Source Administrator.